If you are thinking about starting an LLC in Missouri, this article is for you.

 When you are ready to start your business, it is time to file articles of an organization giving the Missouri Secretary of State all pertinent information on how you formed your company and who the business managers will be (if you have any).

 You can also get a DBA (doing business as) form that allows you to use a name other than the one on your articles of organization to transact business.

-For example, DBA is beneficial for sole proprietorships that don't want to use "LLC" in its name.
+For example, DBA is beneficial for sole proprietorships that don't want to use "LLC" in their name.

 Hire a Registered Agent